+This year The Quinta Trust has introduced wraparound care to provide additional funding.
 The academy continues to explore ways to generate additional and reliable income with the hiring out of the community room and extended hall.
-The SMO can generate income via PAT testing and the headteacher undertakes a SIP role at other schools creating an income for the academy.

 Reviewing controls and managing risk